 The stories of the ragged shoreline and staggering cliffs drew the attention of the likes of Ned Doheny, the oil fortune heir, and Sidney H. Woodruff, of Hollywood Sign fame.
 As real estate developments were booming in the environs north of San Juan Cove in the 1920s, Woodruff tried to make a go of it with the Dana Point Inn.
 The Hollywoodland developer envisioned capturing the romance and adventure of "Two Years Behind the Mast" to attract tourists and homebuyers alike to his burgeoning resort community.
 He planned a grand hotel like what you'd find in the Mediterranean.
 But although the Great Depression had been slow to reach the West Coast, it was enough to halt construction of the half-completed Inn in 1931.

 For decades, its ruins stood atop the bluff, though all that's left now is a bit of the old rock-lined walkways and one set of stone arches, which mark the former hotel site like a tombstone.
 You can see them – and walk right through them – by following the Dana Point Bluff Top Trail.
-Down the cliff, not far from where the Pilgrim first docked and where its replica is moored today, you can also find where a 165-foot shaft had been tunneled out of the bluff to make the beach easily accessible to hotel guests by elevator.
+Down the cliff, you can also find where a 165-foot shaft had been tunneled out of the bluff to make the beach easily accessible to hotel guests by elevator.
 Its boarded-up entrance serves as a final point of historical interest for the Dana Point Inn, though there's no mechanism or working parts inside.

 3. S.S.
 Dominator Shipwreck, Palos Verdes Estates